 BRIDGE INFRASTRUCTURE COVERAGE:

-In recent years, Detroit has pursued several controversial plans to increase water and sewer revenues.
+In recent years, Detroit has pursued several controversial plans to increase water and sewer revenue.
 It has disconnected water at 112,000 homes since 2014 to increase collections, and raised sewage fees for drainage, prompting an outcry from pastors and lawsuits.

 The water department’s 2015 master plan discusses closing or modifying some water filtration plants, which could need $1 billion in upgrades by 2035.